Korepi/korepi-docs/src/en/features/Visuals/animation-changer.md

 order: 1
 ---

-## <span style='color:white;'>Animation Changer, allows the player to change their current character animation to the selected one.</span>
+## Animation Changer, allows the player to change their current character animation to the selected one.